Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/business-and-technology/_index.md

 #### Increase Profitability
 This could be for the owners and shareholders or it could also be to increase the financial resources of your company for future expansion

-Example: Save profits to invest in future game improvements
+Example: Save profits to invest in future product improvements

 #### Customer Satisfaction
 Ensure that the users of your product or service are happy with what you are providing.
 This can create loyalty and lead to a more successful product in the future